httpwg/http-extensions/draft-ietf-httpbis-priority.md

 New Priority parameters can be defined by registering them in the HTTP Priority Parameters Registry.
 The registry governs the keys (short textual strings) used in Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}).
-Since each HTTP request can have an associated priority signals, there is value in having short key lengths, especially single-character strings.
+Since each HTTP request can have associated priority signals, there is value in having short key lengths, especially single-character strings.
 In order to encourage extension while avoiding unintended conflict among attractive key values, the HTTP Priority Parameters Registry operates two registration policies